looterz/grimd/README.md

 go install github.com/looterz/grimd@latest
 ```

-You can also download one of the [releases](https://github.com/looterz/grimd/releases), detailed guides and resources can be found on the [wiki](https://github.com/looterz/grimd/wiki).
+You can also download one of the [releases](https://github.com/looterz/grimd/releases) or [docker images](https://github.com/looterz/grimd/pkgs/container/grimd).
+Detailed guides and resources can be found on the [wiki](https://github.com/looterz/grimd/wiki).

 # Configuration
 If ```grimd.toml``` is not found, it will be generated for you, below is the default configuration.